Mangifera pajang: Description

 It is a tall tree, which can grow up to 15 to 50 m tall.
 The leaves are simple, oblong shaped (28 – 45 centimeters long and 10-15 centimeters wide) with petioles that are 5-7 centimeters long.
 The tree is not grown commercially and can be found in the forests in Sabah and Sarawak, Malaysia.

 The flowers are elliptic-oblong and have 5 petals that are purplish-red on the inner surface and pinkish-white on the outside.

 The fruit is a fleshly drupe of globose shape measuring 15–20 cm across and has a rough skin, which is 5-7 millimeters thick.
 The wild mango fruits are green when unripe and change to a brown color when ripe.
 The flesh is yellow, thick and very fibrous.
 Wild mango flesh is aromatic and tastes sweet and sour.
 The peel is very tough and has a corrosive latex layer.
 The latex is known to cause burns to lips and cause blisters.

+The fruit is widely consumed by the indigenous Kadazan-Dusun people of Sabah as a condiment.